 Varicella vaccine is recommended for postexposure administration for unvaccinated healthy people aged ≥12 months and without other evidence of immunity, to prevent or modify the disease.
 The vaccine should be administered as soon as possible within 5 days after exposure to rash, if there are no contraindications to use.
 Among children, protective efficacy was reported as ≥90% when vaccination occurred within 3 days of exposure.
 No data are available regarding a potential benefit of administering a second dose to 1-dose vaccine recipients after exposure.
 However, administration of the second dose is recommended for exposed people to bring them up-to-date on vaccination and for best protection against future exposures.

 Varicella Zoster Immune Globulin

 People without evidence of immunity who have contraindications for vaccination and who are at risk for severe varicella and complications are recommended to receive postexposure prophylaxis with varicella zoster immune globulin.
-The varicella zoster immune globulin product licensed in the United States is VariZIG (FFF Enterprises, Temecula, California).
+The varicella zoster immune globulin product licensed in the United States is VariZIG.

 People who should receive VariZIG after exposure include immunocompromised people, pregnant women without evidence of immunity, and some infants.
 VariZIG provides maximum benefit when administered as soon as possible after exposure but may be effective if administered as late as 10 days after exposure.
 Currently, VariZIG is commercially available from a broad network of specialty distributors in the United States (list available at www.varizig.com).
 (Updated Jan.
 17, 2019)

 If VariZIG is not available, intravenous immune globulin (IVIG) can be considered (also within 10 days of exposure).
-Additionally, in the absence of both VariZIG and IVIG, some experts recommend prophylaxis with acyclovir (80 mg/kg/day, administered 4 times per day for 7 days; maximum dose, 800 mg, 4 times per day), beginning 7–10 days after exposure for people without evidence of immunity and with contraindications for varicella vaccination.
-Published data on the benefit of acyclovir as postexposure prophylaxis among immunocompromised people are limited.
+Additionally, in the absence of both VariZIG and IVIG, some experts recommend prophylaxis with acyclovir (80 mg/kg/day in 4 divided doses for 7 days; maximum dose, 800 mg, 4 times per day), beginning 7–10 days after exposure for people without evidence of immunity and with contraindications for varicella vaccination.
+Published data on the benefit of acyclovir as post-exposure prophylaxis among immunocompromised people are limited.

 CDC website: www.cdc.gov/chickenpox

 - American Academy of Pediatrics.
 Varicella-zoster infections.
 In: Kimberlin DW, Brady MT, Jackson MA, Long SS, editors.
 Red Book: 2015 Report of the Committee on Infectious Diseases.
-29th ed.
-Elk Grove Village, IL: American Academy of Pediatrics; 2012. p.
-774–89.
+30th ed.
+Elk Grove Village, IL: American Academy of Pediatrics; 2015. pp. 846–59.